sdave777/Network-Analysis-and-DCO-Prioritization/README.md

 ## Hypothesis Tests

+The sample size for both of these is 23,145.
+This is large enough to give us a power of 99.6%.

 ### Duration-Based Test
 - The null hypothesis (H0): There is no significant difference in malicious likelihood between long and short duration connections.
 - The alternative hypothesis (H1): There is a significant difference in malicious likelihood between long and short duration connections.